Please screenshot this page and send it to info@mim-essay.com

 1. Read non-fiction:

-Reading a good number of non-fiction books regularly can help you improve your vocabulary skills, helping you ace the verbal reasoning section.
+Reading a good number of nonfiction books regularly can help you improve your vocabulary skills, which will help you ace the verbal reasoning section.
 In addition, try to read new topics instead of just reading your favourite genre repetitively.
 This will help you develop an understanding of different areas to perform well in the comprehension section, which includes diverse texts.

 2. Divide the time:

-This is an important step as you must devote appropriate time to each section and focus on scoring an overall score.
+This is an important step, as you must devote appropriate time to each section and focus on scoring an overall score.
 Start with the section that you find more difficult.
-Practice enough questions, understand the concepts and then take mock tests.
+Practice enough questions to understand the concepts, and then take mock tests.

 3. Collect online or offline resources:

-In today’s era, it’s easier for students to find plenty of study material online, which is both an advantage and disadvantage to some extent.
+In today’s era, it’s easier for students to find plenty of study material online, which is both an advantage and a disadvantage to some extent.
 You must use resources that are valuable and add value to your knowledge instead of just repeating what you already know.
-Try to use different types of resources like video content, audio content and written content, etc.
+Try to use different types of resources, such as video content, audio content, and written content.

 Preparing for GATE

-As GATE is a national-level exam, you should focus on making yourself aware of all the rules and regulations before taking the exam.
-For instance, exam patterns, syllabi, required study materials, guidance from experts, etc., can help you prepare efficiently.
+As GATE is a national-level exam, you should focus on becoming aware of all the rules and regulations before taking it.
+Exam patterns, syllabi, required study materials, guidance from experts, etc., can help you prepare efficiently.

 Let’s look at some of the steps you can take to prepare well for your GATE exam: